wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 and edit `~/public_html/index.html` to add the link to the new release to it.

-If the docs must be generated from the tag itself, and not from master, note that you need to apply the special commit which is always the tip of master branch in `~/wxWidgets` git repository on this machine.
+If the docs must be generated from the tag itself, and not from master, check out the tag first and return to master branch after doing it.

-E.g. to create documentation for `v3.0.z` release:

-    $ cd ~/wxWidgets
-    $ git fetch --tags
-    $ git checkout -b my-tmp-branch v3.0.z
-    $ git cherry-pick master
-    $ vi docs/doxygen/Doxyfile
-    ... edit HTML_OUTPUT to create files in ~/public_html/3.0.z
-    $ cd docs/doxygen
-    $ PATH="$HOME/doxygen/bin:$PATH" WX_SKIP_DOXYGEN_VERSION_CHECK=1 nice -n 15 ./regen.sh php

-    # Cleanup
-    $ git reset --hard master
-    $ git checkout master
-    $ git branch -d my-tmp-branch

 Note that the docs web site currently uses Cloudflare for caching, which means that it won't update for several hours after the change, unless you purge the